 For example, in some cases, there may be a higher risk of infidelity while spouses are physically isolated from one another.
 There could also be the possibility of drifting further apart rather than coming back together[v].

-Then there is always the possibility that you will fall back into the same patterns when you reunite.
-That begs the question, how are you going to make this truly therapeutic?
+Then, there is always the possibility that you will fall back into the same patterns when you reunite.
+That begs the question, how will you make this truly therapeutic?

 You also have to be careful not to spend the entire separation ruminating over past hurts and upsets in the marriage.
-If you do this you will convince yourself that your spouse is the enemy who is causing all your marital problems.
-This is particularly relevant if you move in with your parents or with your friends who will support you and not support your marriage.
+If you do this, you will convince yourself that your spouse is the enemy causing all your marital problems.
+This is particularly relevant if you move in with your parents or with your friends, who will support you and not support your marriage.
 So you may wish to have some clear conversations with your closest support people.
-Just tell them that you need their support but you want them to support you in favor of your marriage, not just support you selfishly.
+Just tell them that you need their support, but you want them to support you in favor of your marriage, not just support you selfishly.

 Success Rates

-A big question for anyone considering this option is, does it work? can a therapeutic separation help you restore your marriage?
+A big question for anyone considering this option is, does it work?
+Can a therapeutic separation help you restore your marriage?
 I have some statistics from one study.
 Remember: these are just numbers.
 Your situation is unique.
-But, just to help you be informed I have these stats.
+But, to help you be informed, I have these stats.

-A study in 2003[vi] found that 50% of couples who decide to temporarily separate end up getting back together.
-These rates are true even of couples who enter a therapeutic separation with the intent of remaining married[vii].
+A study in 2003[vi] found that 50% of couples who decide to separate end up getting back together temporarily.
+These rates are true even for couples who enter a therapeutic separation with the intent of remaining married[vii].
 Of those that get back together, 50% end up later divorcing.
-So only 25% of couples who separate end up staying in the marriage long-term.
+So, only 25% of couples who separate stay in the marriage long-term.
 The researchers argue that it is essential for couples to use the separation time for personal growth, to learn about themselves and to re-evaluate their marriage.
-Otherwise, the separation achieves nothing and the couple fall right back into their old habits as soon as they reunite[viii].
+Otherwise, the separation achieves nothing, and the couple falls right back into their old habits as soon as they reunite[viii].

-Again: that’s why we are not talking about separation.
+Again, that’s why we are not talking about mere separation.
 We are talking about therapeutic separation.
 There has to be a difference in your planning and execution of this.

 Specific Success Factors for Therapeutic Separation

-So while a therapeutic separation is certainly a long way from a sure-fire way to fix your marriage, researchers have identified several points that can help you make it work.
+So, while a therapeutic separation is certainly a long way from a sure-fire way to fix your marriage, researchers have identified several points to help you make it work.

 Clear Parameters

-Couples need to clearly define the details of the separation, such as the length, how often they will be in contact, contact with children etc, and then stick to those agreements[ix].
-Just working out the practical details can make the whole process easier, allowing you to devote your time to the personal work that needs doing.
+Couples need to clearly define the details of the separation, such as the length, how often they will be in contact, contact with children, etc, and then stick to those agreements[ix].
+Working out the practical details can make the whole process easier, allowing you to devote your time to the personal work that needs doing.
 Again, our bonus guide can help you with this.

 No Lawyers!